gjsify/ts-for-gir/DEVELOPMENT.md

 We have a test which tries to generate the type definition files for all gir files from the [vala-girs](https://github.com/nemequ/vala-girs) repository.

-Before you can run this test you need to checkout the vala-girs submodule, to do that run this in the root of ts-for-gjs:
+Before you can run this test you need to checkout the vala-girs submodule, to do that run this in the root of ts-for-gir:

 ```bash
 git submodule update --init